khaeru/genno/doc/config.rst

 Each item contains:

 ``comp:``
-  Refers to the name of a computation that is available in the namespace of :mod:`genno.computations`, or custom computations registered by compatibility modules or third-party packages.
+  Refers to the name of a operator that is available in the namespace of :mod:`genno.computations`, or a custom operator registered by compatibility modules or third-party packages.
   See :meth:`Computer.add` and :meth:`Computer.get_comp`.
   E.g. if "product", then :meth:`.Computer.add_product` is called, which also automatically infers the correct dimensions for each input.